 Waiting lists/appeals Each school within the Trust will maintain a waiting list for the transfer year group, i.e. Reception and Y7.
 Positions on the waiting list will be determined solely in accordance with the oversubscription criteria.
 Where places become vacant they will be allocated to children on the waiting list in accordance with the oversubscription criteria.
-There will be no waiting list available after 31 December 2021.
 In year admissions The Pele Trust has agreed to operate in accordance with Northumberland County Council's Pupil Placement Panel (Fair Access protocol).
 To apply for a place during the academic year, parents/carers should contact Northumberland County Council Admissions Team and request an In-Year Transfer Form.
 If the year group is full or oversubscribed then a place will be refused, however the applicant will be given the opportunity to appeal.
 If the parent/carer chooses to appeal for a place then an independent panel will be convened, and any decision made by the panel is legally binding.
 Withdrawing an offer of a place The Trust reserves the right to withdraw an offer of a place if: